/

 Miss Likklemore’s

-This Parkdale pop-up had a Hollywood-calibre makeover last summer, when Hanif Harji financed the Caribbean restaurant’s evolution, moving it into a heritage building on King West.
-It feels like an elegant beach house that just happens to have an extraordinary bar stocked with 100-plus rums from around the world to host guests like Jully Black and Winnie Harlow.
+Two years ago, this Parkdale pop-up had a Hollywood-calibre glow-up thanks to financing from Hanif Harji.
+Miss Likklemore’s permanent home on King West feels like an elegant beach house that just happens to have an extraordinary bar, stocked with 100-plus rums from around the world and hosting guests like Jully Black and Winnie Harlow.
 The menu skews Guyanese and Jamaican, with inspiration from neighbouring islands.
 The flavours are bold and the presentations impressive.
 Consider the whole smoked jerk chicken, made using a recipe passed down from chef Lonie Murdock’s grandmother and served with a smouldering bundle of thyme.
 On Fridays and Saturdays after 9 p.m., DJs spin reggae and R&B, and anyone wanting to dance off their dinner (or red carpet blunders) is welcome to do so.
 433 King St. W., misslikklemores.com

-Related: These are Toronto’s best new restaurants in 2023
+Related: These are Toronto’s best new restaurants of 2023

 A sweeping view of the main dining room at Lee Restaurant, Susur Lee's new spot in the old Waterworks building